tomasjurasek/tomasjurasek.github.io/_posts/2020-11-8-blob-storage-lifecycle-management.md

 #### Hot
 * High availability
-* It Is used for most frequently blob access
+* It is used for most frequently blob access
 * $0,0196 per month for GB

 #### Cool